hoangthangta/ThangWikiAPI/README.md

 # WikiAPICore
 This is a library used to access Wikipedia &amp; Wikidata APIs where you can get Wikipedia pages and Wikidata items.
-For details, please check the code.
+We will support SPARQL in Wikidata server soon.

 ## Dependencies
 * Python >= 3.6